wltechblog/apacheblock/README.md

 - Monitors Apache and Caddy log files for suspicious activity
 - Automatically blocks IP addresses that exceed a threshold of suspicious requests
 - Blocks entire subnets when multiple IPs from the same subnet are detected
-- Maintains a whitelist of IP addresses and subnets that should never be blocked
+- Maintains a whitelist of IP addresses, subnets, and domains that should never be blocked
 - Persists blocklist between restarts
 - Provides client mode for manual management of blocked IPs and subnets
 - Uses a dedicated iptables chain for better organization of firewall rules